steelcityamir/sts-proxy/README.md

 - Default: The hash corresponds to the password `password`.

 > [!TIP]
 > It is highly recommended to change the default password.
-Use a bcrypt generator to create a new hash.
+Use a bcrypt generator to create a new hash using 10 rounds.

 ## 🔒 Security Considerations for Production